-Essential oils are sometimes used by people in their water solution for their home made cloth wipes.
-CCNDU do not recommend this practice, the reason for this is because the potential for misuse and inadvertent injury is high, injuries from essential oils are very common and can be very serious (http://aromatherapyunited.org/injury-r…/injury-reports-2016/), especially in children.
+Essential oils are sometimes used by people in their water solution for their homemade cloth wipes.
+We do not recommend this practice, as the potential for misuse and inadvertent injury is high.
+Injuries from essential oils are very common and can be very serious, especially in children.

 The use of EOs is not recommended except under the supervision of a person with significant formal education and experience in the area, from a qualified, recognised and reputable institution.
 Many essential oils are not recommended to be used at all around or on infants and children.